 If you owe more than $10,000 or you are being audited by the IRS, it is time for you to consider one of the most powerful tax planning strategies available to taxpayers: tax representation.
 Tax representation is a right guaranteed by the Taxpayer Bill of Rights.
 It allows taxpayers to hire an authorized tax representative (tax attorney, CPA, or enrolled agent) to defend their interests and negotiate on their behalf with the IRS.

 Tax Planning for Income Taxes

-As of 2016, there are seven tax brackets depending on your income, ranging from 10% to 39.6%.
-The highest tax bracket is for unmarried taxpayers who make more than $415,050 or married taxpayers that make more than $466,950.
+As of 2019, there are seven tax brackets depending on your income, rangi9g from 10% to 37%.
 Tax planning involves minimizing the amount you are required to pay without breaking the law or incurring in tax penalties.

-Tax laws (and loopholes) are constantly changing, so it makes sense to hire a CPA or professional tax preparer to ensure you´re following the latest tax planning guidelines.
+Tax laws (and loopholes) are constantly changing, so it makes sense to hire a CPA or professional tax preparer.
+They can ensure you´re following the latest tax planning guidelines.
 Here are five tax planning tips to get you started.

 Catch Up with Your Estimated Taxes to Avoid Penalties

 If you have to pay estimated taxes and you missed or underpaid one or more quarters, consider adjusting (i.e., overpaying) for the remainder of the year.
 The good news is the IRS considers you have paid your tax withholdings equally throughout the year even if you pay them near the end of the tax year.

 Don’t forget bonuses, overtime, and commissions